nilostolte/Vector-Art/README.md

 Vector Art portfolio showing several vector graphics designs I have developed for different reasons.
 If any of this material interest you, please contact me by LinkedIn.

-Each different design project of this protofolio is stored in a different directory that can be accessed directly or through the link supplied here.
+Each different design project in this protofolio is stored in a different directory that can be accessed directly or through the link supplied here.
 <br>

 ## Beer Label Designs